Manhunt for escaped killer continues for 6th day, leaving school districts closed and a Pennsylvania community on edge – KION546

 ‘We can’t stop living our life,’ salon owner says

-Hair salon owner Aimee Young-Wilson said Tuesday it’s business as usual in Pocopson Township.
-As cars raced past her business on a busy main artery in Chester County, you’d never know just a few short hours prior an escaped inmate was spotted just 3 miles away at the popular botanical garden.
+Hair salon owner Aimee Young-Wilson said Tuesday it’s business as usual.
+As cars raced past her business on a busy main artery in Chester County, you’d never know just a few short hours prior an escaped inmate was spotted at the popular botanical garden.

 “Our book is very quiet today,” Young-Wilson said.
 “It’s very crazy.
 I just don’t understand how someone stays on the run for this long.”